 Your first order of business is to learn as much as you can about yourself.
 If you think you know all there is to know, you will definitely be surprised by what you will discover by going through a self assessment.
 While you can find online resources to help you with this, the most efficient and effective way to do it—although usually not cheap—is to hire a career development professional, for example a career counselor or career development facilitator.
 He or she will use various tools to help you gather information about yourself and, based on it, provide you with a list of careers that are a good match.

 If finances are an issue, don't let that keep you from getting the help you need.
-Check with your public library since some offer career planning help.
+Check with your public library since some offer career planning help or will be able to direct you to local agencies that do.
 Also check with local colleges and universities.
-Most have career development offices which may offer services to members of the community.
-Programs that train career counselors often have students work with members of the community in order to gain experience.
-There are self assessment tools you can use for free online.
+Most have career services offices which may be open to members of the community.
+Programs that train career counselors often have students work with clients at no or a low cost in order to gain experience.

 The self assessment is not your final step in figuring out what career is right for you but it is a great starting point to begin your quest.
 Yes, you will have a list of occupations as a result, but not everything on it will appeal to you and some of the occupations won't be feasible choices.
 But you won't know any of that yet because your next step in choosing the right career is still ahead.
 It will start with gathering information that will include getting a job description, learning about required training and education and seeing what the outlook for the field is.
 Why is any of this important?
 None of us, not even those who are well versed in the field of career planning, can know everything there is to know about all occupations.
 You may have some on your list about which you know nothing or very little.
 You should at least get a brief description before you decide that a career isn't right for you.
 You may learn something you didn't know.